-Mountain Air is a well established scenic flight operation based at the Chateau Airfield on the edge of the beautiful Tongariro National Park Dual World Heritage area in the realm of Te Kahui Tupua - the Sacred Peaks.
-Mountain Air was established as a scenic flight operation in 1988 and it has become the leading scenic flight operation in the central North Island.
-Scenic flights have focused on the beautiful volcanic environment of Tongariro National Park Dual World Heritage Area but Bhrent is shortly to introduce flights into the enchanting Whanganui River, journeys into the past in the footsteps of the Prophets.
+Mountain Air is a well established scenic flight operation based at the Chateau Airfield on the edge of the beautiful Tongariro National Park Dual World Heritage Area.
+Mountain Air was established as a scenic flight operation in 1988 and it has become one of the leading scenic flight operations in the central North Island.

 Charter flights are an important segment of the company's work.
 Gas sampling flights around the summit of the active crater of Ruapehu are important in monitoring the volcanic activity of the mountain.
-But perhaps some of the most important work is tracking New Zealand's iconic kiwi from the air using radio tracking devices on the kiwi.
+Aerial photography is an increasingly important part of the operation as well.
+But perhaps some of the most important work is tracking New Zealand's iconic kiwi and the very rare Short Tailed Bat from the air using radio tracking devices located on the kiwi and bats.

-Bhrent is a passionate environmentalist and has recently introduced a native plant restoration scheme at the Chateau Airfield.
-Passengers are encouraged to purchase a red tussock or oleria to plant around the vicinity of the airfield.
+Bhrent is a passionate environmentalist and introduced a native plant restoration scheme at the Chateau Airfield.
+Passengers are encouraged to purchase a red tussock to plant around the vicinity of the airfield or the district.
 Mountain Air subsidises the cost of the plants by 50%.
 "The area around the airfield was once covered by beautiful tussock grasslands and it is our hope to restore some of this around the airfield," commented Bhrent.
-Mountain Air believes strongly in conservation and sustainable tourism and supports two kiwi tracking programmes for the Department of Conservation and Whakamanu Wildlife Trust with subsidized flying.
-It is also a member of the Tongariro Natural History Society, a major volunteer conservation organisation.
+“We have planted over 400 tussocks since the scheme started, many of these within Tongariro National Park.”